Biden and Trump hold dueling rallies in battleground Minnesota Friday

 Trump’s hoping to become the first Republican in nearly half a century to win Minnesota

-Democratic presidential nominee Joe Biden and President Trump cross paths for a second straight day in a crucial battleground state.
+Democratic presidential nominee Joe Biden and President Trump cross paths for a second straight day in a crucial battleground state -- as they enter the final weekend before Tuesday's vote.

 On Thursday they faced off in Florida.
 Friday – with just four days to go until the general election on Nov.
 3, the showdown takes place in Minnesota, which suggests that a state long carried by Democrats in presidential elections may be in play.